mahiwedsaniket/mahiwedsaniket.github.io/_posts/2017-01-15-Preinvite.md

 - Preinvite
 ---

 It gives us a great pleasure to inform you that our son Aniket is getting married to Mahi in Delhi on Sunday, March 4, 2018.

-The celebrations would remain incomplete without your presence.
+The celebrations would remain entirely incomplete without your presence.
 We would like to invite you to celebrate the occasion with us at the Reception at NTRO Complex, Ghitorni, Mehrauli-Gurgaon Road on March 4 from 7:30 PM onwards.

 The formal invitations are on their way and would be with you soon.
+For now, please save the date for us.

 With warm regards,
 <p align="center">